rooseveltframework/roosevelt/README.md

   - `controllers`: folder for controller files.
   - `models`: folder for model files.
   - `views`: folder for view files.
+- `lib`: Optional folder for your application's utility libraries.
 - `node_modules`: a standard folder where all modules your app depends on (such as Roosevelt) are installed to.
 This folder is created by the `npm install` command.
   - `models`: symlink to `mvc/models` so you can `require('models/yourModel')` anywhere in your code without specifying a relative path.
 Roosevelt will create this symlink for you.
+  - `lib`: symlink to `lib` so you can `require('lib/yourLib')` anywhere in your code without using a relative path.
+If you've implemented a lib directory, Roosevelt will create this symlink.
 - `package.json`: a standard file for configuring your app.
 - `public`: all contents within this folder will be exposed as static files.
 - `statics`: folder for CSS, images, JS files, and other statics.
 Some of the contents of this folder are symlinked to from public, which you can configure (see below).